Joint Subcommittee on Pedestrian and Bicycle University Education

 Pedestrian and Bicycle Transportation Education Workshops

 A series of workshops were held at conferences, focusing on Pedestrian and Bicycle Transportation Education at the university level.
 The first was held at ProWalk/ProBike in 2008, followed by a Sunday workshop at the Transportation Research Board (TRB) Annual Meeting in January 2010, and again at ProWalk/ProBike in 2010.
-The following are notes from the meetings and a spreadsheet of participants in the workshops:
+The following are notes from those early meetings and subsequent TRB subcommittee meetings:

 - September 2010 ProWalk/ProBike Committee Session Notes on Pedestrian and Bicycle Transportation Education